 What about the cost?

-For a more detailed chat about your specific requirements, please don’t hesitate to get in touch with our friendly customer service team of timber experts — they’ll be delighted to advise you on your next project.
+For a more detailed chat about your specific cladding requirements, don’t hesitate to get in touch with our friendly customer service team of timber experts — they’ll be delighted to advise you on your next project.

 You can reach us at email@example.com or over the phone on 01765 640564.
 If you’re in the area, why not call in to marvel at our enviable collection of timber in person?